lukysummer/Movie-Review-Sentiment-Analysis-LSTM-Pytorch/README.md

-# Sentiment Analysis of Movie Reviews using Word2Vec & LSTM (in PyTorch)
+# Sentiment Analysis of Movie Reviews w/ Word2Vec & LSTM (PyTorch)

 This is my implementation of Sentiment Analysis using **Long-Short Term Memory (LSTM) Network**.
 The code performs: